-The 2-wire Modbus RTU protocol relies on RS-485 differential signaling.
+The 2-wire Modbus RTU protocol relies on RS485 differential signaling.
 The need for external termination resistors is determined by a number of factors including Modbus run length, number of devices, cable type and selected baud rate.
 The optional 120-ohm Modbus terminating resistor may interfere with proper operation if installed unnecessarily.
 A maximum of one terminating resistor should be used if required and should be installed single-ended, not differentially.
+Use of the Modbus

-Use of the Modbus Interface and related register definitions, as well as IPWR's evaluation and configuration tools are provided in separate documents.
+Interface and related register definitions, as well as IPWR's evaluation and configuration tools are provided in separate documents.
+Refer to the 125B2-4F Quick Start Guide, Document number MAN-00106.